ruggeri/ninety_nine_cats/notes/03-auth/01-basics.md

   * I think the reason is that there may be more than one authentication "backend," and thus going directly to the model is too direct.
   * I'm not sure why `request` is needed...
+    * I think maybe some external backends might want it?
 * But I think you seldom will need this, since we'll later see how users can login through a typical web view.

+**Password Strength Validation**

+We can validate whether the password meets threshold criteria of a strong password.
+This is configured in `settings.AUTH_PASSWORD_VALIDATORS`.
+By default, a number of criteria (length, similarity to other fields, on a list of common passwords) will be checked.
+These will be used by default to check passwords whenever `set_password` is called.

 ## `Permission`s